-Kate Meyers Emery, Hannah Barry, Rochester Museum & Science Center, USA
+Kate Meyers Emery, George Eastman Museum, USA, Hannah Barry, Rochester Museum & Science Center, USA

 Published paper: #MuseumLove: Working together to promote local cultural institutions